r-universe-org/help/README.md

 ## How to get a package logo shown in the packages tab

 We use the same conventions as pkgdown to find a logo for the package.
-It either needs to be in one of the locations checked by `pkgdown:::find_logo()` or set as an opengraph image in your `_pkgdown.yml`.
+It either needs to be in one of the locations checked by `pkgdown:::find_logo()` (`man/figures/logo.png` and `man/figures/logo.svg`) or set as an opengraph image in your `_pkgdown.yml`.

 ## How to add custom packages to r-universe